Calorique

 Sample Protein Timing Schedule

-The following schedule demonstrates how to distribute protein across the day for a 180-pound (82 kg) person targeting 160 grams of daily protein for muscle growth.
-Adjust the timing based on your training schedule and preferences.
+The following schedule demonstrates how to distribute protein across the day for a 180-pound (82 kg) person targeting about 160 grams of daily protein.
+Adjust the timing based on your training schedule, calorie target, appetite, and food preferences.

 Sample Day (180 lb, Training at 5 PM):